 Traffic law and enforcement: Overview

 - In law, dangerous driving falls not just “below”, but “far below” the standard that would be expected of a “competent and careful driver”.
 It should also “… be obvious to a competent and careful driver” that the driving in question would give rise to “danger either of injury to any person or of serious damage to property”.
-Hence the distinction between “dangerous” and “careless” driving is not about the state of mind of the driver, but whether their driving objectively caused obviously foreseeable danger.
+Hence the distinction between “dangerous” and “careless” driving is not about the driver’s state of mind or intentions, but whether their driving objectively caused obviously foreseeable danger.

 - Roads police levels dropped by around 48% between 2004/5 and 2015/16 outside the Metropolitan Police area.
 This drop is significantly higher than the c12% drop seen in the police officer workforce as a whole over this period.